mshp-dev/arvan-recruit-challenge/README.md

-# Arvan Recruit Challenge
+# Main Part of Arvan Recruit Challenge

-* This Repository represents the steps have been taken to resolve the issues of the challenges in main part and selective part
+* This main-part branch of this Repository represents the steps have been taken to resolve the issues of the main part of the challenge.

 ## Prerequisties
 ### Install required cli tools